timescale/docs/tutorials/financial-tick-data/financial-tick-query.md

         GROUP BY bucket, symbol;
     ```

-    When you create the continuous aggregate, it refreshes by default.
+    When you create the $CAGG, it refreshes by default.

-1. Set a refresh policy to update the continuous aggregate every day,
+1. Set a refresh policy to update the $CAGG every day,
-    if there is new data available in the hypertable for the last two days:
+    if there is new data available in the $HYPERTABLE for the last two days:

     ```sql
     SELECT add_continuous_aggregate_policy('one_day_candle',